 Once you've swept up the plugs, you then backfill the holes by raking in a top dressing — more back-exercising activity.

-If you have limited time, it's worth concentration on the areas that get the most traffic or are showing the worst damage.
-You can aerate other areas in the Spring or work in different spots over a three-year cycle.
+If you have limited time, it's worth concentrating on the areas that get the most traffic or are showing the worst damage.
+You can aerate other areas in the spring or work in different spots over a three-year cycle.

 Some parts of a lawn may have had more use than others over the summer.
 These may need to be roped off for a short while to help them recover.